mondrian-framework/mondrian-framework/packages/docs/docs/docs/model/01-definition.md

 - the literal string with the name of the custom type
-- the type of additional options that may be needed by the custom type, besides the basic options shared by all the mondrian types
+- the type of additional options that may be needed by the custom type, besides the basic options shared by all the Mondrian types
-- the type the custom type will be inferred as ([here's](./02-validation.md) a more thorough explanation of Mondrian's type inference)
+- the inferred type for the custom type ([here's](./02-typing.md) a more thorough explanation of Mondrian's type inference)

 Then, the arguments you need to pass to the custom builder are: